tomanizer/ms_copilot_automation/docs/troubleshooting.md

 Still stuck?
 Open an issue with logs and steps to reproduce.

+## Windows-specific Notes

+- Prefer Windows Terminal with PowerShell for better compatibility.
+- If you hit platform-specific issues (path separators, activation), try Windows Subsystem for Linux (WSL) and follow the Unix-like instructions.

 ## Long Prompts Exceed Limits

 - If a prompt is very long, the tool automatically splits it into ordered parts and instructs Copilot to wait until the final part before responding.